-Miss Sarah began another round of this relentless howling, her wordless affliction all too apparent.
+Miss Sarah began another round of this relentless howling, her wordless disease all too apparent.

-I nod earnestly.
+Startled, I let out a yelp.
 "Yes, sir, I mean, Mister Henry.”

 “Patrick,” he yawns.
 “I foresee a lawyer within you yet.
-Keep to your studies, and your work ethics will reward you eventually."
+Keep to your studies, and your work ethic will reward you eventually."

 "You are quite welcome.
 Now," he yawns again, "it is time.”